infinitydb/infinitydb/README.md

 Infinitydb is at boilerbay.com in the form of either a complete server InfinityDB Server, or as a Java jar with InfinityDB Embedded or InfinityDB Encrypted.
+In the Amazon Web Services Marketplace you can subscribe and launch InfinityDB Server instances and then edit data and administer the server via web and do REST requests.

 The Server has a flexible declarative PatternQuery language that is easy to use to define REST APIs with no